 You should provide “the historical background of the site (including history of previous archaeological excavations, if any), objectives of the current excavation, progress at the site, and significance of discoveries to biblical study.”
 By historical background I'm not talking about retelling the story of Jericho, but rather describe the previous archaeological work that was done at Jericho.
 Who excavated it and what did they find?
 You MUST also include the research by The Italian–Palestinian Expedition (1997–2014) at Jericho, being conducted by the Sapienza University of Rome.
 Make sure you interact with their research LINK and recent articles.

 On the Jericho site make sure you deal with more than the controversy surrounding the date of the destruction of Jericho, between Dr. Bryant Wood and Dame Kathleen Kenyan.
-For the Kenyon/Wood debate you can use the Associates for Biblical Research site.
+For the Kenyon/Wood debate you can use the Associates for Biblical Research site (see video of Dr. Bryant Wood explaining the walls of Jericho).
 It is relevant as Kenyan’s excavation reports were not published until after her death and so scholars did not have the opportunity to examine her research and just took her word for her dates.
 You can check out Dr. Wood’s bibliography for some good material for your paper on Jericho that is available online.
 While there is useful information on other sites they often do not mention the debate with Dr. Wood.